"Uniting the Community through

 We have really lived up to our mission statement “Uniting the Community through helping others in need”.
 The work we do has allowed us to team up with several of the schools and local churches in our community as well as local businesses such as Publix, Austin Outdoor, May Management, McDonald's, Ameris Bank, Pinch-A-Penny, The UPS Store, VyStar Credit Union, PDQ, Body Control Gym and Regions Bank.

-Since 2007 we have raised well over $600,000 worth of charitable donations for many charities within St. Johns County and our volunteers have put in almost 10,000 community service hours.
+Since 2007 we have raised over $700,000.00 worth of charitable donations for many charities within St. Johns County and our volunteers have put in tens of thousands of community service hours.
 We are so excited to continue our work for years to come.

 St. Johns CARES (formerly JCP CARES) provides assistance to local charities and those in need through donations and time.
-We divide our charity efforts into four different categories; Animals & Environment, Senior & Veterans, Children & Education, Medical and Homeless & Abused.
+We divide our charity efforts into five different categories; Animals & Environment, Senior & Veterans, Children & Education, Medical and Homeless & Abused.

 For the last 11 years we have also done an Annual Food Drive in November and a "Giving Tree" to help all of our local charities during the holidays.